 Historically, we have operated as part of Vishay Intertechnology, sharing services and capital with Vishay Intertechnology's discrete semiconductor and passive components businesses.
 Following our spin-off from Vishay Intertechnology, we intend to advance resistive foil technology by vertically integrating strain gages and current sensors into process control systems.
 As an independent publicly traded company, we believe we will be better positioned to compete in the precision measurement industry and to invest in and grow our business.
-We expect to continue our program of strategic acquisitions, particularly where opportunities present themselves to grow our control systems business and we will seek to achieve significant production cost savings through the transfer and expansion of manufacturing operations to countries, where we can benefit from lower labor costs or available tax and other government-sponsored incentives.
-We expect to continue to use our research and development, engineering, and product marketing resources to roll out new and innovative products.
-Our ability to react to changing customer needs and industry trends will continue to be key to our success.
+Specifically, we intend to focus on the following strategic initiatives: